Euna Yoo, Ph.D.

 Determinants of activity at human Toll-like receptors 7 and 8: quantitative structure-activity relationship (QSAR) of diverse heterocyclic scaffolds.J Med Chem.
 57: 7955-7970, 2015. [ Journal Article ]

-I received an undergraduate degree in Pharmacy from Ewha Womans University in 2007.
-At Ewha, I worked with Prof. Hea-Young Park Choo and continued to pursue a Master’s degree in the area of medicinal chemistry studying serotonergic receptor antagonists.
-After receiving my M.Sc. in 2009, I moved to the University of Kansas and obtained a Ph.D. from the Department of Medicinal Chemistry under the mentorship of Prof. Sunil David in 2015.
-During my graduate studies, I performed research on the synthesis and biological evaluation of Toll-like receptor agonists as potential vaccine adjuvants.
-I then joined the laboratory of Prof. Matthew Bogyo at Stanford University.
-My research as a postdoctoral fellow focused on the development of activity-based probes and covalent inhibitors to study the functional roles of proteases.
+Dr. Yoo received an undergraduate degree in Pharmacy from Ewha Womans University in 2007.
+At Ewha, she worked with Prof. Hea-Young Park Choo and continued to pursue a Master’s degree in the area of medicinal chemistry studying serotonergic receptor antagonists.
+After receiving her M.Sc. in 2009, she moved to the University of Kansas and obtained a Ph.D. from the Department of Medicinal Chemistry under the mentorship of Prof. Sunil David in 2015.
+During her graduate studies, she performed research on the synthesis and biological evaluation of Toll-like receptor agonists as potential vaccine adjuvants. she then joined the laboratory of Prof. Matthew Bogyo at Stanford University.
+Her research as a postdoctoral fellow focused on the development of activity-based probes and covalent inhibitors to study the functional roles of proteases.